isyiraliyah/studiora-ai-discord-bot/README.md

-# Studiora – My AI Study Bot for Discord
+# Studiora – AI Study Buddy for Discord

-Studiora is a Discord bot I built to help students (like me) stay organized and study smarter.
-It uses OpenAI to answer questions, explain code, summarise notes, and more.
-I made it for fun, but also to practice using APIs, hosting, and building real tools people can use.
+**Studiora** is a smart and helpful Discord bot I built to assist students with studying, organizing, and staying motivated.
+It uses the OpenAI API to answer questions, explain code, summarize notes, and run a custom flashcard system.

-Right now, the bot runs 24/7 on Replit, and it automatically creates channels for different study features when it joins a new server.
+When added to a server, the bot sets up dedicated channels for chatting, flashcards, and saving important content.
+It's a lightweight, real-world tool I made to sharpen my coding skills and help others at the same time.

 ---

-## What it Can Do
+## What It Can Do

-- `!ask` — Ask it anything (school, tech, whatever)
+- `!ask <question>` — Ask anything, from schoolwork to life advice
-- `!summarise` — Paste notes or a paragraph and it gives you a quick summary
+- `!summarise <text>` — Get quick summaries of notes or paragraphs
-- `!explaincode` — Paste code and it explains what it does
+- `!explaincode <code>` — Understand what a block of code does
-- Auto-creates channels like:
-  - `studybot-chat`
-  - `studyplan` (coming soon)
-  - `flashcards` (coming soon)

-More features like `!studyplan` and `!quizme` are coming soon.
+- `!motivate` — Get a motivational quote
+- `!quizme question / answer` — Create flashcards
+- `!question` — Receive a random flashcard question
+- `!answer` — Reveal the answer to the last flashcard
+- `!viewcards` — View all saved flashcards
+- `!deletecard <number>` — Delete a specific flashcard
+- React to bot messages to automatically save them in the bookmark channel
+- `!help` — Show all available commands

 ---

+## Auto-Organized Channels

+When the bot joins a server, it creates:

+- `#studybot-chat` — General interaction with the bot
+- `#quiz-me` — Use all flashcard-related commands here
+- `#bookmark` — Messages you react to will be saved here
+- `#flashcard-deck` — Feed of all flashcards added via `!quizme`

+---

-## Tech I Used
+## Tech Stack

-- Python (main language)
+- Python
-- Discord.py (for bot features)
+- discord.py (for bot interaction)
 - OpenAI API (for intelligent responses)
-- Replit (for 24/7 hosting)
+- Replit (used for 24/7 hosting)
-- GitHub (for version control and sharing)
+- GitHub (version control)

 ---

-## How to Run It Yourself
+## How to Run It

-If you want to try it:

-1. Clone this repo
+1. Clone this repository
-2. Add your `DISCORD_TOKEN` and `OPENAI_API_KEY` as environment variables
+2. Add your `DISCORD_TOKEN` and `OPENAI_API_KEY`
-   - Either in Replit's Secrets tab or in a local `.env` file
+   - Use a `.env` file or Replit Secrets
 3. Run `main.py`

-You’ll need a Discord bot account and OpenAI key to get it working.
+You’ll need a Discord bot token and OpenAI API key.

 ---

 ## Why I Made This

-I wanted to create something useful that blends AI, study tools, and real-world coding.
-As a computer science student, it was a fun way to apply what I’m learning and build something people might actually want to use.
+I wanted to build a project that combined AI, useful study tools, and clean coding practices.
+As a computer science student, this project helped me put what I’ve learned into something practical and fun to use.

 ---

-## Built by me – Aliyah
+## Built by isyiraliyah
-*Feel free to fork it or ask questions.*